Python-PyQt/PyQt6-Docs/descriptions/QtDesigner/QDesignerPropertySheetExtension-c.rst

 * *Qt Designer* uses the :sip:ref:`~PyQt6.QtDesigner.QDesignerPropertySheetExtension` to feed its property editor.
 Whenever a widget is selected in its workspace, *Qt Designer* will query for the widget's property sheet extension.
 If the selected widget has an implemented property sheet extension, this extension will override the default property sheet.

-* The data types used by the property sheet for some properties are opaque custom `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_ types containing additional information instead of plain Qt data types.
+* The data types used by the property sheet for some properties are opaque custom :sip:ref:`~PyQt6.QtCore.QVariant` types containing additional information instead of plain Qt data types.
 For example, this is the case for enumerations, flags, icons, pixmaps and strings.

-* *Qt Designer*'s property editor has no implementation for handling Q_PROPERTY types for custom types that have been declared with Q_DECLARE_METATYPE().
+* *Qt Designer*'s property editor has no implementation for handling Q_PROPERTY types for custom types that have been declared with .

 To create a property sheet extension, your extension class must inherit from both :sip:ref:`~PyQt6.QtCore.QObject` and :sip:ref:`~PyQt6.QtDesigner.QDesignerPropertySheetExtension`.
 Then, since we are implementing an interface, we must ensure that it's made known to the meta object system using the Q_INTERFACES() macro: